PhilChodrow/PIC16A/syllabus.md

 ## Code Quality

-- *Concision*: You will eliminate redundant code components and enclose reused code within functions.
-When operating on arrays and data frames, you will replace for-loops with vectorized functions.
+- *Concision*: You will eliminate redundant code components and enclose reused code within functions and manipulating arrays with vectorized tools.
 - *Documentation*: You will carefully document your code with comments, docstrings, and surrounding text.
 - *Robustness*: You will use exceptions to appropriately inform the user about invalid inputs, and design unit tests to ensure the correct functioning of your functions and classes.